An introduction to swimming outdoors

 Suddenly it became clear what I needed to do – turn the fact sheet into an illustrated guide that portrayed the beauty and wonder of bathing in nature.
 I approached Gemma to see if she would be interested in collaborating on the project, and thankfully she loved the idea.
 Printed by Taylor Brothers in Bristol (who print Cereal Magazine) on 160gsm 100% recycled paper, the book is as lovely to hold as it is to read.

-Copies are now available for sale via my online shop and they are selling fast.
-It has already been featured by The Outdoor Swimming Society and Wild Swimming Publishing, so be quick if you'd like to buy a copy as stocks are starting to run low.
+Copies are now available for sale via my online shop.
+It has already been featured by The Outdoor Swimming Society and Wild Swimming Publishing.